topjohnwu/Magisk/docs/boot.md

 - **Type II**: Legacy A/B devices.
 Pixel 1 is the first device of this type, being both the first A/B and SAR device
 - **Type III**: Late 2018 - 2019 devices that are A-only. **The worst type of device to ever exist as far as Magisk is concerned.**
 - **Type IV**: All devices using Boot Method C are Type IV.
 A/B Type IV ramdisk can boot into either Android or recovery based on info from bootloader; A-only Type IV ramdisk can only boot into Android.
-- **Type \***: Type II* and III* are Boot Method B devices running on Android 10+ (2SI). **They are NOT new device types**.
-In Magisk the code treat them drastically different due to complicated reasons, hence mentioning them here.

 Further details on Type III devices: Magisk is always installed in the ramdisk of a boot image.
 For all other device types, because their `boot` partition have ramdisk included, Magisk can be easily installed by patching boot image through Magisk Manager or flash zip in custom recovery.
 However for Type III devices, they are **limited to install Magisk into the `recovery` partition**.
 Magisk will not function when booted normally; instead Type III device owners have to always reboot to recovery to maintain Magisk access.

-Some Type III devices' bootloader will still accept and provide `initramfs` manually added to `boot` image to the kernel (e.g. some Xiaomi phones), but many device don't (e.g. Samsung S10, Note 10).
+Some Type III devices' bootloader will still accept and provide `initramfs` that was manually added to the `boot` image to the kernel (e.g. some Xiaomi phones), but many device don't (e.g. Samsung S10, Note 10).
 It solely depends on how the OEM implements its bootloader.